jxnlee/cse110-lab1/index.md

 ### Background
 Where I'm from/at:
-* My parents grew up in Taiwan before immigrating to Texas for their studies and work, eventually they found jobs in California in the Bay Area and moved there
+* My parents grew up in Taiwan before immigrating to Texas for their studies and work, eventually, they found jobs in California in the Bay Area and moved there
 * I was born and raised in the Bay Area, so far that is where I've spent most of my life
 * Currently in La Jolla for university (at UC San Diego)